BrendanBerkley/granular-form-validation/readme.md

 I'm envisioning a library where:
 - Validation happens separately from displaying the content
+- Validation doesn't make DOM decisions for you; that is, validations are tied to the form fields rather than wrapper elements wherever possible
 - Error message display can be customized
 - Custom validations are easily added
 - Custom builds would make it easy to exclude unnecessary validations
 - Everything is coded in vanilla JS, making it easier to integrate into any framework

 ## Project sections
-Made with Taiga tasks in mind.
+Made these up to help compartmentalize the project and categorize Taiga tasks.
 [Taiga project >>](https://tree.taiga.io/project/brendan-granular-validation)

 - Structure: Project structure, JS structure
 - Validation: Reading the validations, checking field values